Before you go

 Cash is king, so get some of that local variant for coffee and food during the day.
 Use credit cards mainly for hotels and bigger purchases.
 And if you travel alone, bring two different credit cards, preferably Visa and MasterCard, linked to two different bank accounts.
 Store them in different places, in case one is stolen or lost.
 Also tuck away $100 or so somewhere separate, in case all your other cash/cards are stolen or lost.
 You can thank me later!
 Also warn your bank and credit card company in advance that there’s going to be charges made in new countries.
 Otherwise your cards just might be blocked from suspicious activity.

 Also prepare your smartphone before you go.
 Move all current photos off your phone to your computer and proper backup.
-Download offline maps of where you’ll be biking, and cities you’ll visit.
-This way you can put your phone in flight mode while biking and still see exactly where you are and where to go.
+Download songs on Spotify and offline maps of where you’ll be biking, and cities you’ll visit.
+This way you can still listen to music during your trip and put your phone in flight mode while biking and still see exactly where you are and where to go.
 Plus you don’t have to rely on potentially very expensive mobile data roaming charges.
 On many trips I have been fine accessing the net only while on WiFi.
 It works quite well, since pretty much all restaurants, hotels, cafes and even gas stations have free WiFi these days.

 You need to make sure you can fit everything into your bags before you go.
 Bring out everything for the trip, stuff it into your bags, and take a day trip.
 Does it wobble?
 Is it uncomfortable?